All Episodes

 I played with Paul Goidos.

-I'm thinking three or four, but his years run together, and I I haven't been able to play the last two years, so it might have been it might have been three years ago.
+I'm thinking three or four, but his years run together, and I haven't been able to play the last two years.

-Forty three years old, never won a tournament.
+43 years old, never won a tournament.

-Well, it's won one.
+Well, he's won one.

 Never had a 54-hole lead.

-And he just he became the sentimental favorite for all of these people that Hillary Clinton says don't like Barack Obama.
+And he just, he became the sentimental favorite for all of these people that Hillary Clinton says don't like Barack Obama.

-The white middle class people, he was because he's one of them.
+The white middle-class people, he was, because he's one of them.

-He's just one of these journeyman.
+He's just one of these journeymen.

-He's worked at it for thirty years, he's had some family problems.
+He's had some family problems.

 He took time off from the tour to put the family problems back together.